Identify Your Breyer

 • BF - BreyerFest

-• Body - a model that has been badly scratched or broken and is considered good only for repainting or customizing.
+• Body - A model that has been badly scratched or broken and is considered good only for repainting or customizing.

 • CAF - Classic Arabian Foal